dimitryzub/serpapi-blog-posts-archive/Google/google_scholar/organic_cite_results/google-scholar-scrape-publications-from-particular-conference.md

 To filter results, you need to use  `source:` operator which restricts search results to documents published by sources containing `"NIPS"` in their name.

 This operator can be used in addition to `OR` operator i.e `source:NIPS OR source:"Neural Information"`.
-So the the search query would become:
+So the search query would become:

 ```
 search terms source:NIPS OR source:"Neural Information"